 MA in English in the Field of Creative Writing

-Applicants and current students are encourage to review the PDF iconGraduate Handbook.
+Applicants and current students are encourage to review the PDF iconMA Creative Writing Handbook.
 For further information about the program contact us at creative.writing@utoronto.ca

 Admission Requirements

-The MA in English in the Field of Creative Writing requires students to attend graduate-level English courses.
+The MA in English in the Field of Creative Writing requires students to complete graduate-level courses in English literature, not just in creative writing.
 The degree can lead to a PhD in English.
-Therefore, students must have at least seven full-year undergraduate courses in English or fourteen half-year courses, or any combination of full- and half-year courses that add up to the equivalent of seven full-year courses.
-It is not necessary to have an English major, as long as you have the seven undergraduate English courses.
-Students who do not meet this requirement cannot be admitted into the program.
+Therefore, students must have taken at least seven full-year undergraduate courses or fourteen half-year courses in English literature (not including courses in creative writing), or any combination of full- and half-year courses that add up to the equivalent of seven full-year courses.
+It is not necessary to have completed an English major as long as you have taken the equivalent of seven full-year undergraduate English literature courses.
+Students who do not meet this requirement are not eligible for admission into the program.

-A B+ average (GPA of 3.3) is the minimum requirement for entry into the program.
-Once this is met, the primary basis for the selection of candidates is the quality of the portfolio submission.
+A B+ average (GPA of 3.3) and and evidence of first-class work in English is the minimum requirement for entry into the program.
+Along with the strength of the undergraduate transcript, the primary basis for the selection of candidates is the quality of the portfolio submission.
 It is not expected that students will have publication credits.
 Applicants do not need to provide GRE results.

-Applications must be submitted online and are considered complete only when the following documents have been received by the Department of English:
+Applications must be submitted online via GradApp (see the Application Information page) and are considered complete only when the following documents have been received by the Department of English:

 • A writing portfolio of 20-25 pages of prose (drama, fiction, or creative non-fiction), and/or poetry, uploaded as a single document.
 Do not submit academic essays.